-First Published in 1976, this memoir by Lennon’s PA, during the Apple period, had gone largely unnoticed until recently.
-This was until Beatles biographer, Mark Lewisohn’s recent lecture tour about a recording of a meeting between Lennon McCartney & Harrison.
+First Published in 1976, this memoir by Lennon’s PA,during the Apple period, had gone largely unnoticed until Beatles biographer Mark Lewisohn’s recent lecture tour about a recorded meeting (for Ringo’s benefit) between Lennon McCartney & Harrison.

 So, much of Lewisohn’s ‘secret tape’, which he was only allowed to play snippets of, were previously published in this book.

-Although it’s a general Lennon ‘day by day’ account- when Fawcett writes about events that he was a involved with , you get first hand, personal detail not found elsewhere.
-It’s a worthwhile addition to any Beatles/ Music library.
+Although it’s a general Lennon ‘day by day’ account- when Fawcett writes about events that he was a involved with, you get unique first hand personal detail not found elsewhere.
+It’s a worthwhile addition to any Beatles/music library.

 VG+ 1980 revised edition with extra material – Condition minor / general handling.